 SCIENTIFIC BACKGROUND

 Alpha thalassemia is a result of a quantitative disorder of α-globin chain synthesis.
-The deficit of α-globin chains leads to the formation of excess hemoglobins which are significantly responsible for the clinical picture of alpha thalassemia.
-Like other hemoglobinopathies, the disease occurs more frequently in countries where malaria is endemic and is therefore associated with a certain resistance to plasmodia.
+The lack of α-globin chains leads to the formation of excess hemoglobins which are significantly involved in the clinical picture of alpha thalassemia.
+Like other hemoglobinopathies, the disease occurs more frequently in countries where malaria is endemic, and is therefore associated with some resistance to plasmodia.
 Alpha thalassemia is particularly common in populations of Asia, Arabia, and Africa, as well as Mediterranean countries.

 Most carriers of alpha thalassemia are diagnosed by chance during a routine examination.
-The blood count or sometimes also a lowered Hb value reveals a microcytosis and/or hypochromia.
-In the course of diagnosis, iron deficiency should first be ruled out by determining serum ferritin, which is the most common cause of microcytic hypochromic anemia.
-In advance, the Huber-Herklotz formula can already be used to estimate whether the diagnosis is more likely an iron deficiency anemia or an alpha thalassemia.
+The blood count reveals microcytosis and/or hypochromia, and sometimes also a lowered Hb value.
+During diagnosis, iron deficiency should be ruled out first by determining serum ferritin, which is the most common cause of microcytic hypochromic anemia.
+The Huber-Herklotz formula can also be used to estimate whether the diagnosis is more likely to be iron deficiency anemia or alpha thalassemia.

 If iron deficiency has been ruled out, the presence of hemoglobinopathy can be investigated by Hb differentiation.
-In many cases, the question of a predisposing carrier of a hemoglobinopathy arises only in the context of conceiving a child, either because of a positive family history or because of ethnic origin.
+In many cases, the question of a predisposing carrier of a hemoglobinopathy arises only with the desire to conceive a child, either because of a positive family history or because of ethnic origin.
 In the case of an already existing pregnancy, a rapid diagnosis is important in order to be able to assess the risk of a severe form of hemoglobinopathy in the offspring as early as possible.

 Since hemoglobinopathies can occur in a wide variety of combinations, hematologic findings should always be compared with molecular genetics results and checked for validity.